Innovation Powers COVID-19 Discoveries

 This 3-D model of lung small airway cells is stained with different colored markers that show certain cell types.
 The yellow represents the receptor protein involved in SARS-CoV-2 infection.
 (Yen-Ting Tung, Ph.D., and Olive Jung)

-Tiny Brain ‘Organoids’ Provide Clues to SARS-CoV-2 Brain Infections
+Tiny Brain “Organoids” Provide Clues to SARS-CoV-2 Brain Infections

 Neurological complications are common in people infected with SARS-CoV-2, but scientists do not fully understand how the virus affects the brain.
-A team including researchers from NCATS used brain “organoids,” tiny 3-D tissue models of human brain development, to explore this question.
+A team, including our researchers, used brain “organoids,” tiny 3-D tissue models of human brain development, to explore this question.
 They found that the virus appears to congregate in certain brain cells that constitute a small percentage of overall brain cells.
 Brain organoids will be a useful tool to better understand how SARS-CoV-2 and other infectious pathogens affect the human brain and to test possible treatments.
+Read this January 2021 story to learn more about research using brain organoids to study SARS-CoV-2.